 Monthly Recurring Revenue (MRR) is your predictable monthly revenue based on the number of subscribers in each subscription plan.
+We outline the difference between MRR and Actual Revenue here.

 MRR is helpful for reporting growth, analyzing trends, and planning for the future.